-People injured after crane collapses on houses
+People injured as crane collapses on houses

-One person is missing after a crane fell on to houses in east London leaving four people injured.
+At least one person is missing after a crane fell on to houses in east London, leaving four people injured.

-London Fire Brigade (LFB) said a 20-metre crane collapsed onto a block of flats under development and into two terraced houses on Compton Close, Bow, on Wednesday afternoon.
+London Fire Brigade (LFB) said the crane collapsed on a site where flats are being constructed, and crashed on to two adjacent terrace houses on Compton Close, Bow, on Wednesday afternoon.

-A video posted on Twitter showed a terraced house with part of the roof caved in.
+A video posted on Twitter showed a terraced house with part of the roof caved in, and emergency services said “a complex rescue operation” is under way which is likely to take some time.

-London Ambulance Service (LAS) said crews have treated four people at the scene, while a spokesman for the LFB said rescue teams are still searching for one person believed to be an adult.
+London Ambulance Service (LAS) said crews have treated four people at the scene, while a spokesman for the LFB said there are reports of at least one person being unaccounted for.

 A spokeswoman for LAS said: “We treated two of these patients for head injuries and took them to hospital and we assessed the other two patients at the scene.